About us

 What does a 'real relationship' mean for a child?

-- Feeling and having connection to place, country, and community
+- Connection to place, country, and community

-- A sense of identity and culture
+- A strong sense of identity and culture

 What informs relational approaches to care?